klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     return (UserHasLicenseAssignedFromThisGroup $user $targetSkuId $targetGroupId) }

+# VerifyAssumptionsForUser function
-#Verifies basic assumptions that should be true for a user before we execute the migration process.
+# Verify basic assumptions that should be true for a user before we execute the migration process.
+# The function prints details about the verification steps.
-#Returns TRUE if all assumptions are true.
-Prints details
+# Return TRUE if all of the assumptions are true.
 function VerifyAssumptionsForUser
 {
     [OutputType([bool])]
     Param([Microsoft.Online.Administration.User]$user,  [Guid]$sourceGroupId, [string]$sourceSkuId, [Guid]$targetGroupId, [string]$targetSkuId)

     $userName = $user.UserPrincipalName
-    #1.
-User has the source license assigned from the source group.
+    # 1. The user has the source license assigned from the source group.
     if(-Not (UserHasLicenseAssignedFromThisGroup $user $sourceSkuId $sourceGroupId))
     {
         Write-Host "$userName does not have source license $sourceSkuId assigned from source group $sourceGroupId." return $false
     }

-    #2.
-User does not have the same source license assigned from another group at the same time and they do not have the source license assigned directly
+    # 2. The user does't have the same source license assigned from another group at the same time,
+    #    and the user doesn't have the source license assigned directly.
     [Guid[]]$otherObjectsAssigningLicense = GetObjectIdsAssigningLicense $user $sourceSkuId | Where {$_ -ne $sourceGroupId}
     foreach($otherObject in $otherObjectsAssigningLicense)
     {